About Kira Small

 “The breakup actually strengthened me,” the Nashville, Tennessee-based artist says.
 “It taught me to own my badassery.
 Going through this process has definitely helped me recognize it, and not be afraid to walk into a room with it hanging out unapologetically.”

 Kira garnered an engaged fan base through her earthy and elegant solo albums and her supporting roles alongside some of modern music’s most esteemed names.
 Her signature artistry encompasses gospel, soul, country, R&B, and jazz.
 It’s a blue-eyed soul aesthetic that melds down home emotionality with touches of harmonic sophistication.
 Kira has the chops to sing jazz and soul and has lived enough life to sing the blues.
 This rare blend has made her an in-demand session singer with such icons as Willie Nelson, Garth Brooks, Peter Frampton, Wynonna Judd, Ray Price, Randy Travis, Kenny Rogers, Ronnie Milsap, Deep Purple, Ray Stevens, Jimmy Hall, Jamey Johnson and more.
-In addition, Kira has been featured as a live performer with Martina McBride, Radney Foster and Lynda Carter (Wonder Woman), she has had a recurring role as a backup singer on ABC’s Nashville, and she spent two years as a member of Berklee College of Music’s Voice Department Faculty.
+In addition, Kira has been featured as a live performer with Martina McBride, Radney Foster and Lynda Carter (Wonder Woman), had a recurring role as a backup singer on ABC’s Nashville, and spent two years as a member of Berklee College of Music’s Voice Department Faculty.

 Kira has been touring as a solo artist for over a decade and is a Rocky Mountain Folks Fest Songwriter Showcase Winner, Independent Music Award Winner and an International Songwriting Competition Finalist.
 She has released two smoldering R&B-flavored solo albums with producer Bruce Dees (James Brown, Ronnie Milsap).

 Her 2010 album, Raise My Voice, was a pivotal album in her solo career.
 It’s a stirringly soulful release featuring Motown and Muscle Shoals studio veterans and empowering messages, exemplified by the standout track “I Will Raise My Voice.”
 Kira has continued this musical and personal journey on her latest project.
 “This record is a new version of me raising my voice, and getting beyond fear,” Kira says.